ABasral/Fake-News-Detection-Whatsapp-Bot/README.md

 # Fake-News-Detection-Whatsapp-Bot
+If you like my work you can [buy me a coffee here](buymeacoffee.com/ayushbasral)

 “Fake news” is a term that has come to mean different things to different people.
 At its core, we are defining “fake news” as those news stories that are false: the story itself is fabricated, with no verifiable facts, sources or quotes.
 Sometimes these stories may be propaganda that is intentionally designed to mislead the reader, or